The Impact of Solar Storms on Earth: Preparation and Consequences

 4. Plan outdoor activities: If you want to see the aurora, look for areas away from light pollution and be prepared for changing weather conditions.

-It is crucial that we are all prepared for the possible solar maximum which is expected between 2024 and 2026, as it could increase the likelihood of damaging solar storms and their impacts on critical infrastructure.
+It is crucial that we all be prepared for the potential solar maximum predicted for 2024 and 2026, as it could increase the likelihood of damaging solar storms and their impacts on critical infrastructure.

 New research on solar storms

-Recently, a group of researchers from the Sodankylä Geophysical Observatory (SGO) and the University of Oulu in Finland has shown that Solar storms impact locally with a greater degree of intensity than previously estimated.
-This is because local changes in the magnetic environment have so far remained unexplored.
-Scientists argue that a denser network of magnetometers could provide regional warnings about solar storm movements, thus facilitating better protection for critical infrastructure that could suffer severe damage, as has been discussed in recent studies.
+Recently, a group of researchers from the Sodankylä Geophysical Observatory (SGO) and the University of Oulu in Finland has shown that solar storms impact areas with greater intensity than previously estimated.
+This is because local changes in the magnetic environment have remained largely unexplored.
+The scientists argue that a denser network of magnetometers could provide regional warnings of solar storm movements, thus facilitating better protection for critical infrastructure that could suffer severe damage, as discussed in recent studies.

-The current network of magnetometers is considerably lacking, especially in polar regions.
-This could result in an underestimation of local magnetic disturbances, limiting the response capacity to extreme events.
+The current network of magnetometers is considerably under-reported, especially in polar regions.
+This could lead to an underestimation of local magnetic disturbances, limiting the ability to respond to extreme events.
 To better understand how these phenomena form, you can also consult the article on solar wind.

 Impact of a solar storm on Earth

 Since the start of solar cycle 25 in 2019, a significant increase in solar activity has been observed.
 NOAA's Space Weather Prediction Center estimates that solar maximum will occur between late 2024 and early 2026.
-Recent studies indicate that this could increase the possibility of significant impacts on Earth from solar storms due to the increased amount of energized particles being released, highlighting the importance of research cannibalistic solar storms and its impact on our technology.
+Recent studies indicate that this could increase the likelihood of significant impacts on Earth from solar storms due to the greater number of energized particles released, highlighting the importance of investigating cannibalistic solar storms and their impact on our technology.

-Knowing the Sun's potential to generate damaging solar storms, it is essential that the scientific community continue to research and monitor solar activity.
-Initiatives such as the Geospatial Dynamics Constellation NASA's missions seek to observe and measure the impact of these storms on Earth's atmosphere.
-This will allow scientists to better understand how space weather influences daily life and critical infrastructure, as well as help manage events like these.
+Knowing the Sun's potential to generate damaging solar storms, it is essential that the scientific community continue to investigate and monitor solar activity.
+Initiatives like NASA's Geospatial Dynamics Constellation seek to observe and measure the impact of these storms on Earth's atmosphere.
+This will allow scientists to better understand how space weather influences daily life and critical infrastructure, as well as help manage events like solar flares.

 solar storm characteristics